- Love Self: We are all lovable in the eyes of God.

 The 3rd to 5th grade class will spend several weeks throughout the year hearing from parishioners affiliated with non-profit organizations at home and abroad that are committed to improving the lives of others.
 Special emphasis is placed on organizations that serve children of this age.

-The St. Barnabas Youth Service Corps is designed for youth in grades 6 through 12.
+The Saint Barnabas Youth Service Corps is designed for youth in grades 6 through 12.
 Click here for more information.